jrc03c/bee/readme.md

 #### `drone.hasBeenDestroyed`

-A boolean indicating whether or not the drone has been destroyed.
+A read-only boolean indicating whether or not the drone has been destroyed.

+#### `drone.isDead`

+Same as `drone.hasBeenDestroyed` but defined so that the drone metaphor can be carried a little further.

 #### `drone.rejects`